16 Foreclosure Options to Consider Before Doing Anything with Your Bank

 - Improper service of notice.
 The bank has to follow certain rules when serving you notice of foreclosure.
 If they didn’t follow those rules, either intentionally or unintentionally, you can get the lawsuit dismissed

 - Improper loan closing.
 The bank has to follow certain rules during the closing of your loan, mainly related to providing the right paperwork.
-If it wasn’t done properly, you may be able to get your loan cancelled
+If it wasn’t done properly, you may be able to get your loan canceled

 - Breach of contract.
 If you have a valid contract, the bank breached some obligation imposed by that contract, and there have been resulting damages, you can sue the bank for breach of contract.